 In French, we will build on prior knowledge from Year 5 to find French equivalents for various items of clothing.
 They will learn to describe clothing, give their opinions about different garments and identify what they prefer.
 Looking at numbers to 60, they will also begin to ask and talk about prices.

-In Art/D.T the children will be looking at art by Jim Kay inspired.
-They will explore how to create kinetic drawings and observational art.
-As part of their final art outcome, the children will make a storyboard based on the core text.
+In Art/D.T the children will be looking at propaganda posters and how to edit and manipulate images.
+As part of our final art outcome, the children will make a propaganda poster using different computer programs including Photoshop.

 Finally, please note that reading every day is essential.
 Please support your child at home and take the time to read a range of different texts, including newspapers, comics, fiction texts, blogs, information books.
 Children are encouraged to change their book every week and record their comments in their reading journal.